Dinners · Old-Fashioned Classics

 Not enough binder or no rest.
 The egg and bread-milk panade bind it; then rest it 10 minutes before slicing so the juices settle.
 Cutting it straight from the oven crumbles it.

-How do I keep it moist?
+How do I keep meatloaf moist?

-Tin or free-form?
+Tin or free-form loaf?

 Free-form on a tray — more browning, and the fat drains rather than pooling.
 A tin gives a paler, wetter loaf.